algorithms-in-action/algorithms-in-action.github.io/src/algorithms/extra-info/BSTInfo.md

 The "balanced" input option is designed to produce a best possible ordering for building a binary search tree.
 Can you figure out how it works?
 Can you design an algorithm to produce this ordering?

+How can the code be modified to allow duplicate keys?
+How does having duplicate keys impact on search (note that in general we have keys and values stored)?